multiscale-cosim/TVB-NEST/README.md

 2. Improve the orchestrator for managing communication of MPI and the synchronization between all processes

 ## Files<a name="files"></a>
-* doc : Documentation of the project
+* doc: Documentation of the project
-    * UML : UML of communication and state of modules
+    * UML: UML of communication and state of modules
-* example : an example of the usage of  the proof of concept
+* [example](#example): an example of the usage of  the proof of concept
-    * analyse : the function for analysis of the output of examples
+    * analyse: the function for analysis of the output of examples
-    * parameter : parameter for the simulation and the data
+    * parameter: parameter for the simulation and the data
-        * data_mouse : data from Allen Institute of mouse connectome is composed of the file of the distance between each region and the weight of the connections
+        * data_mouse: data from Allen Institute of mouse connectome is composed of the file of the distance between each region and the weight of the connections
-        * test_nest.py : parameter for testing the installation
+        * test_nest.py: parameter for testing the installation
-    * test_1 : folder for running example
+    * <a name="short_sim">short_simulation</a>: folder of the result of the short simulation
+        * log: folder contains all the log of the simulation
+        * nest: generated files by the Nest module
+            * labels.csv: the label of the recorder and the type of recording
+            * population_GIDs.dat: the id of the neurons and the type of neurons
+            * spike_detector.txt: the id of spike detector
+            * spike_generator.txt: the id of spike generator
+            * other files : the output of the spike detectors and multimeters
+        * translation:
+            * receive_from_tvb: contains the MPI port for the connection of TVB to the translator during the simulation
+            * send_to_tvb: contains the MPI port for the connection of TVB to the translator during the simulation
+            * spike_detector: contains the MPI port for the connection of Nest to the translator during the simulation
+            * spike_generator: contains the MPI port for the connection of Nest to the translator during the simulation
+        * tvb: generated files by TVB modules
-        * parameter : parameters of example_1
+            * step_*.npy : the output of the monitor of TVB
+            * step_init.npy: the initialisation value of the node in TVB
+        * init_rates.npy: initialisation of the rate from Nest to TVB
+        * init_spikes.npy: initialisation of spikes from TVB to Nest
+        * parameters: parameters for the simulation
+    * long_simulation: same result but for a longer simulation
-    * example_1.ipynb : jupyter notebook for running an example of co-simulation
+    * [demonstration_mouse_brain.ipynb](#mouse_brain): jupyter notebook for running an example of the application
 * [install](#installation)
     * [deep](#deepest)
-        install.sh : installation on deepest cluster
+        install.sh: installation on deepest cluster
 		Should be installed in /p/project/type1_1/[personaldir]
     * docker
-        create_docker.sh, create_docker_2.sh : create the docker image for the project Nest_TVB.dockerfile, Nest_TVB_2.dockerfile : file of configurations for docker
+        create_docker.sh, create_docker_2.sh: create the docker image for the project Nest_TVB.dockerfile, Nest_TVB_2.dockerfile: file of configurations for docker
-        run_images : example of running co-simulation with the image
+        run_images: example of running co-simulation with the image
     * py_venv
-        create_virtual_python.sh : create the virtual environment
+        create_virtual_python.sh: create the virtual environment
     * singularity
-        create_container.sh, create_container_2.sh : create the singularity image for the project Nest_TVB_config.singularity, Nest_TVB_config_2.singularity : file of configurations for singularity
+        create_container.sh, create_container_2.sh: create the singularity image for the project Nest_TVB_config.singularity, Nest_TVB_config_2.singularity: file of configurations for singularity create_container_full.sh, Nest_TVB_config_full.singularity: file for the creation of the image for running a jupyter server with the co-simulation
-        create_container_full.sh, Nest_TVB_config_full.singularity : file for the creation of the image for running a jupyter server with the co-simulation run_images : example of running co-simulation with the image
+        run_images: example of running co-simulation with the image
-* nest-io-dev : the branch of Nest with IO using MPI
+* nest-io-dev: the branch of Nest with IO using MPI
 * nest_elephant_nest: file which contains all the kernel of the simulation
-    * Nest : folder contains all the file to configure and launch Nest
+    * Nest: folder contains all the file to configure and launch Nest
-        * run_mpi_nest.sh : run the simulation Zerlaut with MPI ( use by the orchestrator for launch Nest)
+        * run_mpi_nest.sh: run the simulation Zerlaut with MPI ( use by the orchestrator for launch Nest)
-        * simulation_Zerlaut.py : run the Nest part of the application
+        * simulation_Zerlaut.py: run the Nest part of the application
     * orchestrator:
-        * parameters_manager.py : script which manages the parameters ( saving, modify parameters of exploration and link between parameters. )
+        * parameters_manager.py: script which manages the parameters ( saving, modify parameters of exploration and link between parameters. )
-        * run_exploration.py : main script of the simulation for the exploration of 1 or 2 parameters with 1 or 2 simulators
+        * run_exploration.py: main script of the simulation for the exploration of 1 or 2 parameters with 1 or 2 simulators
     * translation: folder contains the translator between TVB and Nest
-        * run_... : for running the different component
+        * run_...: for running the different component
-        * nest_to_tvb : for communication between Nest to TVB
+        * nest_to_tvb: for communication between Nest to TVB
-        * tvb_to_nest : for communication between TVB to Nest
+        * tvb_to_nest: for communication between TVB to Nest
-        * science_... : files contain the function to transform spike to rate and opposite
+        * science_...: files contain the function to transform spike to rate and opposite
-        * rate_spike : special function use in science based on elephant applications
+        * rate_spike: special function use in science based on elephant applications
-        * test_file : all the tests of translators and Nest I/O
+        * test_file: all the tests of translators and Nest I/O
     * TVB
-        *  modify TVB : folder contains file for the interface and the extensions of TVB
+        *  modify TVB: folder contains file for the interface and the extensions of TVB
-            * Zerlaut.py : model of the Mean Field
+            * Zerlaut.py: model of the Mean Field
-            * noise.py : specific noise for this model
+            * noise.py: specific noise for this model
-            * Interface_co_simulation.py : interface can be used only in sequential but allow using intermediate result for the firing rate.
+            * Interface_co_simulation.py: interface can be used only in sequential but allow using intermediate result for the firing rate.
 (Need to compute Nest before TVB.)
-            * Interface_co_simulation_parallel.py : can be used to compute TVB and Nest in same time
+            * Interface_co_simulation_parallel.py: can be used to compute TVB and Nest in same time
-            * test_interface... : test for the interface with the model of Wong Wang
+            * test_interface...: test for the interface with the model of Wong Wang
-        * simulation_Zerlaut.py : the script for the configure and the running of the simulator of TVB
+        * simulation_Zerlaut.py: the script for the configure and the running of the simulator of TVB
-        * run_mpi_tvb.sh : run the simulation Zerlaut with MPI ( use by the orchestrator for launch TVB )
+        * run_mpi_tvb.sh: run the simulation Zerlaut with MPI ( use by the orchestrator for launch TVB )
 * test_nest: contains all the [test](#tests)